mihirchronicles/mihirchronicles.github.io/content/notes/on-complex-systems.md

     <summary><strong>Rocks, Pebbles & Sand</strong></summary>
     <br>

-The classic “Rocks, Pebbles, Sand” analogy—popularized by Stephen Covey—teaches us that if you schedule the big things first, the small things will fit around them.
+The classic “Rocks, Pebbles, Sand” analogy-popularized by Stephen Covey-teaches us that if you schedule the big things first, the small things will fit around them.
 Rocks are boulders which represent the most important priority like your family.
 Pebbles are least important but are critical to keep the lights on.
 Sand is insignificant which represents space filler with distraction.
 If you do the inverse, you run out of time for what matters.

 However, most teams misinterpret this lesson as purely a matter of size (e.g., Rocks = 3 months, Pebbles = 1 month).
 This misses the point.
 In the real world, these three categories require fundamentally different mindsets, metrics, and management styles.

 If you treat a “Rock” like a big “Pebble,” or manage “Sand” with the rigor of a “Rock,” you create a team that looks productive (high code output) but feels stuck (low strategic progress).

-**I. ROCKS—Maximizing Strategic Impact**: Rocks are not just “long projects.”
+**I. ROCKS-Maximizing Strategic Impact**: Rocks are not just “long projects.”
 They are strategic initiatives intended to materially advance the company down a unique path, build durable advantages, or solve the most critical challenges.
 - Duration: 3–12 Months
 - Core philosophy:
     - Maximize Impact, Not ROI: Do not choose Rocks based on efficiency.
 You are looking for dramatic results.
 If an idea is quick to build but offers only incremental improvement, it is not a Rock.